Skip to main content

 1. Authorize Positive, Settle Negative (APSN) Fees:

-• Fees charged when a transaction is authorized with sufficient funds but settles with insufficient funds due to intervening transactions.
+• Credit unions charge fees when a transaction is authorized with sufficient funds but settles with insufficient funds because of intervening transactions.

 • Such practices are likely unfair under federal regulations, especially if members cannot anticipate the fees.